H2020 FUNDING PROPOSAL CE-FNR-09 HORIZON

 to reduce macro and micro plastics.
 Specifically, this would be by targeting

-FRONT VIEW SUBSURFACE MODE - As with the diagram above, the Pilot litter picker is traveling towards the viewer - but here we see the filtration head lowered to harvest plastics in rivers or deeper in harbours and marinas.
-Copyright © diagrams 25 November 2019.
+FRONT VIEW SUBSURFACE MODE - As with the diagram above, the Pilot litter picker is facing towards the viewer - but here we see the filtration head lowered to harvest plastics on the sea shores, in rivers or deeper in harbours and marinas.
+This design features a narrower body and 13.5m2 storage hopper.
+Copyright © diagram 25 November 2019.
 All rights reserved, Cleaner Ocean Foundation Ltd.

 SDG 2 – Zero Hunger;